 The acidity in lemon juice creates an unhealthy environment for bacteria to grow, protecting your food for several days.
-Lemon juice also has a unique sour taste to help making an egg salad less bored.
+Lemon juice also has a unique flavor that makes the salad taste better.

 Alternatively, you can also replace the lemonade with vinegar, which has the same effect and taste.
 However, use just the right amount.
 Otherwise, your egg salad will have an inedible sour taste.

 The reason egg salads go wrong when you leave them at room temperature is that bacteria grow incredibly strong between 40 and 140 degrees F.

 So the most effective method is to keep them cold, preferably between 36 and 40 degrees F. Low temperatures will reduce bacterial growth, thereby extending the shelf life of dishes.

 Use Aluminum Foil or Insulated Lunch Box

 Wrapping food is an effective method to avoid bacteria penetration and other influences such as temperature, humidity, environment, etc.